godatadriven/godatadriven-blog/content/beeline-hadoop-client.md

 # Fine grained authorization

 In this blog I will explain how to use beeline in a secured cluster.
 The CDH 5.1.0 cluster is secured with Kerberos (authentication) and Sentry (authorization).
 If you want to setup a secured cluster checkout the related blog <a href="kerberos-cloudera-setup.html" target="_blank">kerberos-cloudera-setup</a>.
 Cloudera is using [Sentry](http://sentry.incubator.apache.org/) for fine grained authorization of data and metadata stored on a Hadoop cluster.
-Hortonworks is using [Knox](http://knox.apache.org/) for achieving the same goal.

 > This blog is related to the **hive command-line tool**, using Hive through HUE is fine!